Professorial Scholars named by the College of LAS

 - Vera Hur, professor of mathematics, has been named a Brad and Karen Smith Professorial Scholar.
 The position is intended for individuals with expertise and academic abilities in the field of mathematics.

-- Ariana Traill, professor of classics; and Dana Rabin, professor of history, have been named Lynn M. Martin Professorial Scholars.
+- Ariana Traill, professor of classics; Dana Rabin, professor of history; and Carla Cáceres, professor of animal biology and director of the School of Integrative Biology, have been named Lynn M. Martin Professorial Scholars.
 The position is intended to honor exceptional women teachers.

 - Francina Dominguez, professor of atmospheric sciences; Prashant Jain, professor of chemistry; Ripan Malhi, professor of anthropology; Kevin Mumford, professor of history; Tracy Sulkin, professor of political science; and Monica Uddin, professor of psychology; have been named Richard and Margaret Romano Professorial Scholars.
 The position is not limited to any particular field of study.